newlandpe/discord-xauth-integration/README.md

 ## Usage

-After a successful installation and configuration, integrating the bot into your community workflow involves starting the bot, registering its slash commands, and utilizing the powerful command-line interface for ongoing management:
+After a successful installation and configuration, you can start the bot, register its slash commands, and use the interactive CLI for management:

 1. **Start the bot:**
    ```bash